acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-06-02-remote-sensing.md

 <a title="By Brian Amberg [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], from Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Convolution_of_box_signal_with_itself.gif"><img width="100%" alt="Convolution of box signal with itself" src="https://upload.wikimedia.org/wikipedia/commons/6/6e/Convolution_of_box_signal_with_itself.gif"></a>

+_**Figure**: The convolution of a box signal with itself runs in time proportional to the number of discrete samples taken.
+From Wikimedia Commons._

 In space, we can use this to look at the spectrum of different stars.
 If we a hyperspectral image of the night sky, we can apply a Fourier transform to look at the range and intensities of star radiation.
 By looking for discontinuities in this data, we have generated the terrain of the sky by breaking it into areas and categorizing the stars.
 The fast Fourier transform (FFT) calculates an orthonormal base in the frequency domain in order n*log(n) time complexity where n is the product of image dimensions.
 Because of its efficiency and broad scientific use, the FFT has been described as "the most important numerical algorithm in our lifetime."
-[8]
+[7]
 This process of transforming between domains is useful for mastering the shortcomings of otherwise powerful techniques.

 Another technique for mapping terrain in a large scale dataset is to partition the data into cells, and the treat each of the cells as a node in a graph.